 A hot shower can feel better than almost anything else, but too much heat could irritate your scalp and may affect hair growth.
 Keep your shower warm rather than hot if your hair isn’t as thick as it once was.

 Dry your hair carefully

 The heat of a hairdryer or rubbing your hair vigorously with a rough towel can damage it.
-If your hair is short, let it dry without touching it.
+If your hair is short you should let it dry without touching it.
 If you have to use a hairdryer, put it on a cooler setting.
-And if you have to rub your hair dry, try using an old t-shirt that should be kinder to your hair strands.
+And if you’re rubbing your hair dry, you should try using an old t-shirt that will be kinder to your hair strands.

 Protect your hair from the sun

-The sun can damage your skin, but it can harm your hair too.
-Over time, UV radiation in sunlight can cause your hair to lose protein, which can weaken and damage it.
-If your hair is thinning too, sunlight can also burn your scalp, which isn’t going to do you any favours either.
+The sun can damage your skin and it can harm your hair too.
+Over time, UV radiation in sunlight can cause your hair to lose protein which can weaken and damage it.
+If your hair is thinning, too much sunlight can also burn your scalp.
 If you have to be out in the strong sun for any length of time, consider wearing a hat.

 Use scientifically proven hair loss medications

 The above tips can help keep your hair healthy and can protect you against some forms of hair loss.
 But sometimes you must face the facts – if your hair loss is caused by male pattern baldness (MPB), then you’ll need more than lifestyle changes.
 You’ll need to take an effective hair loss medication.

 You can find a huge variety of hair loss products online but unfortunately most of them are fakes and frauds.
 When it comes to fighting male pattern baldness, finasteride (Propecia) is scientifically proven to be an effective treatment.
 It can halt hair loss and even regrow lost hair.